streetturtle/streetturtle.github.io/_posts/2015-09-30-simple-dnd.markdown

 ---
 layout: post
-title:  "Simple DnD file upload"
+title:  "Simple DnD file upload without js libraries"
 date:   2015-09-30 22:06:45
 comments: true
 categories:
-description: Simple implementation of drag-and-drop component based on basic 'input type="file"' tag.
+description: Simple implementation of drag-and-drop component based on basic 'input type="file"' HTML tag without any js libraries.
 tags:
 - html
 - css
 ---

+{% include dndCSS.html %}

 ## Introduction

-For one of the projects I'm working on I discovered that default html tag for uploading files supports drag-and-drop action.
-But not in IE. I would like to share how to create simple drag-and-drop without any JS libraries which will have slightly different appearance in all version of IE. So let's start.
+For one of the projects I was working on I needed to have drag-and-drop component, but ideally without using any js libraries.
+I discovered that default html tag for uploading files (`<input type="file">`) supports drag-and-drop action.
+So if you drag file and drop it into this element it will be uploaded.
+Unfortunately this feature doesn't work in Internet Explorer.
+So idea is to change this component so it would look like dnd component in Chrome and Firefox and look like default component in IE. So let's start.

 Create `<input type="file">` element like this: